anthgold/vacation-project/README.md

 ## Support and contact details

 Questions?
 Concerns?
+Pathos?
+Sushi?
 Email: anthgold@gmail.com

 ## Technologies Used

-_In addition to the assumed HTML and CSS, the project also uses JavaScript and JQuery (the point of the exercise), and Bootstrap
+In addition to the assumed HTML and CSS, the project also uses JavaScript and JQuery (the point of the exercise), and Bootstrap.

-{Tell me about the languages and tools you used to create this app.
+_{Tell me about the languages and tools you used to create this app.
 Assume that I know you probably used HTML and CSS.
 If you did something really cool using only HTML, point that out.}_

 ### License

-*{Released under the GPL.}*
+*Released under the MIT license.
+God help you if you use this*

-Copyright (c) 2016 **_{Anthony C. Gold}_**
+Copyright (c) 2016 **_Anthony C. Gold_**